What Does it Take to Be a Neurologist?

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Child Neurologist

 - Attending Physician

 Is There Going to be Demand for Neurologists?

-In 2016, there was an estimated number of 372,400 jobs in the United States for Neurologist.
+There were about 372,400 jobs for Neurologist in 2016 (in the United States).
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Neurologist by 2026.
-There will be an estimated 14,300 positions for Neurologist per year.
+The BLS estimates 14,300 yearly job openings in this field.